Turtlecrafter81/al-guides/Operation Siren Guide.md

 #### Fog
 Movement in fog is restricted to 1 tile and you can only see up to one tile around you.
 There's a Fog control tower only that you can go to and remove all fog on the map.

+#### Maelstrom
+Hazier and redder in color than Fog and also seems to block movement through it entirely, can only be removed by destroying the corresponding Siren Control Tower.

 #### Whirlpool
 Entering or moving into a whirlpool will stop you there, and each time you try to move out you might be stunned, eating your moevement, meaning that reinforcements can spawn and move closer.
 Movement out of the Whirlpool is restricted to 1 tile.